 Housing Waitlist - Any student who is not reserving, guaranteeing, or swapping a housing assignment will be placed on the housing waitlist.
 The housing waitlist is a list of all students in need of a housing assignment for the following semester.
 Students on this waitlist will not receive a housing assignment until later in the Fall semester around Thanksgiving.
 Students should notify Housing and Residence Life prior to the lottery that they plan to enter the waitlist.
-This is the most popular choice among students.

-If you are selected to participate in a study away program through Furman, you will be invited to a Housing meeting to review your options.
-In the meantime, please do not hesitate to contact the Housing & Residence Life with questions.
+If you are selected to participate in a study away program through Furman, you will be invited to a mandatory housing meeting to review your options.
+In the meantime, please do not hesitate to contact the housing office with questions.